FarronF/limerick-council-meetings/meetings/2021/04/26-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 15th Feb 2021.md

 It was agreed that the PPN members would also be briefed on the various issues impacting on the

-preparation of a draft development plan.---
+preparation of a draft development plan.
+---
 **Item 4**

 **Any Other Business**